Covid-19 update September 5th 2020

 The Friends of the Hurtwood has issued the following updated guidance to safeguard local residents and visitors to the Hurtwood:

-Government social distancing restrictions remain in force: please respect this guidance and the rights of others
+Government social distancing restrictions remain in force: please respect this guidance and the rights of others, especially in the village centre between the Hurtwood Inn and Peaslake Village Stores

 Our car parks continue to be busy, especially at weekends.
 If a car park is full please come back another time or use an alternative Hurtwood car park, see: Car park locations